Ä¢¹½ÊÓÆµ

 Pixley is a very small town located in the state of California.
 With a population of 3,828 people and just one neighborhood, Pixley is the 563rd largest community in California.

-Pixley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pixley does not have a public transit system used by locals to get to and from work.

-The population of Pixley has a very low overall level of education: only 6.39% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pixley have a very low rate of college education: just 6.39% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Pixley in 2022 was $17,883, which is low income relative to California and the nation.
 This equates to an annual income of $71,532 for a family of four.
 However, Pixley contains both very wealthy and poor people as well.